 vSphere Update Manager updated each host in my cluster one by one!
 After my upgrade has been completed and all of my hosts are out of maintenance mode, I checked my ESXi hosts to ensure they were running ESXi 6.7 u1:

 You can find the ESXi build numbers at this VMware KB article, and that build number corresponds to ESXi 6.7 u1.
 There you have it.
 You have upgraded to ESXi 6.7 U1.
-The next step in your vSphere 6.7 U1 upgrade journey is upgrading VMware tools and your VMware virtual hardware.
-Stay tuned for instructions!
+The next step in your vSphere 6.7 U1 upgrade journey is upgrading VMware tools and your VMware virtual hardware, as you can see in this guide.

 This article is part of a series on upgrading to vSphere 6.7 U1.